thedynamiclinker/sudocode/bin/sh.md

 1: I wouldn't actually mind having to write it again.

 0: Valid point.
-But imagine this code was something less brief and not entirely pleasant to write.
+Imagine this code was something less brief and not entirely pleasant to write.

 1: I can't say this has been brief or entirely pleasant.